 - AI-Generated Musical Ideas Based on Mood

-I can pick emotional vibes like “dark,” “uplifting,” or “dreamy” and get chord progressions that actually match those feelings.
-The AI considers chord quality, movement, and tension to create results that feel intentional rather than random.
+I can choose moods like “dark,” “uplifting,” or “dreamy,” and the plugin gives me chord progressions that fit those feelings.
+The AI looks at chord quality, movement, and tension, so the results feel purposeful, not random.

 - Built-in MIDI Editor